Azure-Samples/azure-load-testing-samples/azure-cli-samples/create-run-test/README.md

 In this sample script we perform the following operations:

-1. Create a Load Testing resource
+1. Create an Azure load testing resource
 1. Create a load test
 1. Run the test by creating a test run
 1. View results for the test run